JatiMati/DocToReactApp/README.md

 Sample patients are taken from https://randomuser.me/

+There is no media querries yet, i had no time!!!
-In the future, adding visits to the calendar will be implemented if I fix it first.
+In the future, adding visits to the calendar will be implemented, if I fix it first.